thiagohvo/CloudDigital-Google/README.md

      - **Anthos**: A platform to modernize applications, enabling hybrid and multi-cloud environments.
      - **Google Cloud APIs**: A variety of APIs for building custom business solutions.

----

-## Learning Resources

-In addition to the course modules, this repository contains:

-- **Notes and Insights**: Documentation of key concepts and takeaways from each module.
-- **Practical Exercises**: Code snippets, configuration examples, and hands-on tutorials to implement Google Cloud services.
-- **Case Studies**: Real-world examples of how businesses have implemented Google Cloud solutions for digital transformation.
-- **Google Cloud Documentation**: Links to relevant resources and official documentation for each Google Cloud service covered in the course.